Pronounciation: An-TIG-o-non lep-TOE-pus

 Soil: Tolerant

-Watering: Regular and mostly copious supplemental waterings are necessary for vigor.
+Watering: In Phoenix, regular and mostly copious supplemental waterings are necessary for maintaining vigor.

 Propagation: Seeds or root half-ripe cuttings in the summer.

-Additional comments: In the Phoenix area, coral vine is a nice tender vine for subtle flower accent in oasis and mesic settings.
-Coral vine has tuberous roots that are reported to be edible.
+Additional comments: In the Phoenix area, coral vine is a nice, tender vine for subtle floral accent (think pink) in oasis and mesic settings.
+Coral vine has tuberous roots that are reported to be edible when properly prepared (though by who, I haven't a clue).